deltaDNA/android-sdk/library-notifications/README.md

 ### Styling and behaviour
 If you would like to change the style of the notification, for example to use expandable text, the [`NotificationListenerService`](src/main/java/com/deltadna/android/sdk/notifications/NotificationListenerService.java) can be extended in order to modify the default behaviour.

-An example can be found [here](examples/notifications-style/src/main/java/com/deltadna/android/sdk/notifications/example/StyledNotificationListenerService.java).
+An example can be found [here](../examples/notifications-style/src/main/java/com/deltadna/android/sdk/notifications/example/StyledNotificationListenerService.java).
 You will also need to change the `service` definition in the manifest file to point to the new class.

 #### Unity
 Changing the style on Unity is a bit more involved, but the steps below describe how to achieve this;
 1. You will need to checkout the [android-sdk](https://github.com/deltaDNA/android-sdk) project and open it in Android studio.
 Make sure that you've got all the neccessary dependencies downloaded in order to be able to build the project.
 2. Checkout the version of the project which you need in order to match the version used in the deltaDNA Unity SDK.
 You can find this out by navigating under `Assets/DeltaDNA/Plugins/Android` and finding the version of the `deltadna-sdk-notifications-*.aar` file.
 For example, if the file in the directory was named `deltadna-sdk-notifications-4.2.3.aar` you would run `git checkout 4.2.3` in the `android-sdk` project.
 3. Now you can make changes to the [`NotificationListenerService`](src/main/java/com/deltadna/android/sdk/notifications/NotificationListenerService.java) class, either directly or by creating a new class extending from it and overriding the appropriate method.
 4. After you have made the changes you can build the SDK by running `./gradlew clean build check` from the root directory of the project.
 Once successfully built the new ARR can be copied from `library-notifications/build/outputs/aar` (make sure to use the release version) to `Assets/DeltaDNA/Plugins/Android` in order to replace the stock AAR.
-If you have made the changes in a new class then you will also need to change the `service` entry in the manifest file for your Unity project to use your new class instead.
+If you have made the changes in a new class then you will also need to change the *Listener Service* entry in the notifications cofiguration UI for your Unity project to use your new class instead.

 ### Events
-The module sends a number of events relating to registering for push notifications, posting them on the UI, and listening for user interactions on them.
+The module sends a number of events related to registering for push notifications, posting them on the UI, and listening for user interactions on them.
 You can listen to these events by extending [`EventReceiver`](src/main/java/com/deltadna/android/sdk/notifications/EventReceiver.java) and overriding the required methods.

 You will need to register your receiver in the manifest file of your application, for example:
 ```xml